Qaamien/MQTTIXI/README.md

 I will add some examples what you can do soon..

-MQTT makes possible to send data to ICT network from low end devices and programs
+MQTT makes possible to send data to ICT network from mcus and programs

 With MQTT you can send sensor data from NodeMcu, Arduino etc to IXI module which will then send that data to ICT network and anyone who listens that address can read that data